 - is registered as an active VAT taxpayer;

-- will submit to the head of the tax authority a written notice on the choice of taxation of these services before the beginning of the settlement period from which he waives the tax exemption.
+- submits to the head of the tax office a written notification of the choice of taxation of these services before the beginning of the accounting period from which he resigns from the exemption.

-The taxpayer should meet the above conditions during three consecutive settlement periods, and in the case of a taxpayer settling quarterly for one settlement period, immediately preceding the period for which the taxpayer requests a refund.
+The taxpayer should meet the above conditions for three consecutive accounting periods, and in the case of a taxpayer with quarterly settlement for one tax period, directly preceding the period for which the taxpayer applies for a refund.

-According to the proposed amendment, the director of the National Tax Information will refuse to issue a BRI when the scope of an application, on the date of submission of that application, is the subject of a concluded investment agreement.
+According to the proposed amendment, the Director of the National Tax Information will refuse to issue the Binding Rate Information (WIS) if the scope of the application for the issuance of the WIS, on the date of submission of the application, is the subject of the concluded investment agreement.